samits009/synapse-edge/README.md

 Open `android/` in Android Studio and run on emulator/device.

 ## License
-MIT - BUILT FOR GOOGLE SOLUTION CHALLENGE 2026
+MIT - Built for Google Solution Challenge 2026